 There is a wide range of contractual and legal issues that arise relating to works of art, the art market and the art world.
 Artists, collectors, galleries, dealers, auction houses and museums all enter transactions that should be guided by written agreements.
 Sound contracts provide clarity and communicate expectations while helping to avoid potential disputes and misunderstandings for both the artists and any other parties involved in an art transaction.

-Terms and limits should be stated as clearly as possible in any written agreement, and any words or statements that could be misinterpreted should be avoided.
-Contracts are more than words on a page and the implications should be understood in terms of how they are actualized in practice.
+- Terms and limits should be stated as clearly as possible in any written agreement, and any words or statements that could be misinterpreted should be avoided.
+The implications of wording must be understood in terms of how they are actualized in practice.
 They should be critically thought about by artists before being signed to best protect integrity of their artwork and themselves as artists.
 In fact, many states, countries, and other cultural capitals have developed regulations and fundamental principles of law that govern art sales and transactions.
 It is critical that any artist, individual, or entity involved in the art world be aware of these rules and standards as they may differ vastly from one jurisdiction to another, as well as other industry transactions.
 Thorough research, whether by the artist, attorney, or consultant, anyone can avoid complications and repercussions in the future.

 Some artists may fear missing an opportunity to show or sell their work by requesting a contract or making changes or clarifications, but it will undoubtedly serve them in the long term and help ensure success.
 Indeed, problems can frequently arrive for artists, dealers, buyers, and others in the art market when there is a lack of a written agreement, a verbal deal is made, or when the details of an agreement are muddled.
 Issues can arise for well known, established artists or their estates, as well as to new, emerging, or mid-level artists.
 Art Vérité is a company bringing attention to the severity of this problem and other challenges for artists throughout film.
 In one recent example, as an Art Vérité Film explains, emerging visual artist Rae Wilson was defrauded in a deal and “illuminates artists’ risks when working without legal guidance or contracts”.